 Ivana Williams is a Staff Research Scientist at the Chan Zuckerberg Initiative.
 She is passionate about delivering state of the art machine learning and data science solutions in support of accelerating scientific discovery, unlocking insights from scientific publications, and delivering personalized content.
 Her recent research focuses on novel approaches to data representation and automated knowledge base construction.

 Hannah Arnson serves as Director of Data Science with Pandata – a Cleveland-based AI consulting firm.
 There, she leverages her 10+ years of experience to lead AI solution design and development, with a focus on ethical and approachable AI.
 Hannah began her career as a neuroscientist, receiving a Ph.D. in neuroscience from Washington University in St. Louis, then continuing on to do postdoctoral research.
 During this time, she developed statistical and mathematical models to better understand topics ranging from the sense of smell to navigation in pigeons.
-As a data scientist, Hannah is passionate about approaches to understand and mitigate bias in both underlying data sets and AI-based solutions.
+As a data scientist, Hannah’s passions lie in finding patterns within complex datasets and educating to make these technical concepts accessible to all.

 With nearly a decade of experience fixing your dirty data, Susan Walsh is The Classification Guru.
 She brings clarity and accuracy to data and procurement; helps teams work more effectively and efficiently; and cuts through the jargon to address the issues of dirty data and its consequences in an entertaining and engaging way.
 Susan is a specialist in data classification, supplier normalisation, taxonomy customisation, and data cleansing and can help your business find cost savings through spend and time management – supporting better, more informed business decisions.
 Susan has developed a methodology to accurately and efficiently classify, cleanse and check data for errors which will help prevent costly mistakes and could save days, if not weeks of laborious cleansing and classifying.
 Susan is passionate about helping you find the value in cleaning your ‘dirty data’ and raises awareness of the consequences of ignoring issues through her blogs, vlogs, webinars and speaking engagements.